kcuzner/usb-led-controller/README.md

 microcontroller.
 It eventually broke after I shorted one of the MOSFETs out on my case when banging around in there while it was turned on.

-This one is a refresh of that idea, with a few additions I've picked up after a decade of tinkering:
+This one is a refresh of that idea, with a few additions I've picked up after another decade of tinkering:

- - STM32L052 microcontroller
-   - All 3.3V
-   - Crystal-less USB capability
+ - STM32L042 microcontroller with crystal-less USB capability.
+ - Outputs for 12V RGB and 5V WS2812.
+ - 2.5" HDD screw pattern for mounting.
+ - No secondary side or through-hole components.
- - Driverless HID device implementation
+ - Driverless HID device implementation.
- - Linux control daemon
+ - Linux control daemon.
- - Windows control service
+ - Windows control service.